Oigen cast iron (history, how to use, care for your cast-iron)

 Cast Iron Teapots

-A cast iron teapot is made to steep tea.
-It is not to be used for boiling water.
-Before using your teapot for the first time, remove the tea strainer.
-Fill the inside with water and gently wash it out with a soft sponge.
-Dump the water.
 You are now ready to use your Oigen teapot.
-Simply follow instructions for brewing your favorite tea.
-Remember teapots are to be used for brewing tea only.
+Follow the instructions for brewing your favorite tea.
+Remember, teapots are to be used for brewing tea only.
 You must boil water in a separate kettle.

 Care Tips